September 17, 2012

 So what’s the best practice with color grading?
 Make the footage and the people in the footage look good.
 That’s my rule of thumb.

-A couple of tips that I’ve found to be useful:
+A couple of tips that I’ve found useful:

 - If you’re going for a specific artistic look, don’t go overboard!
 It’s easy to go over the top with color grading, so get your effect to where you think it should be, step away from the project for about 30 minutes, then come back to verify that the effect isn't too much.